-The ketogenic diet is known for balancing your blood sugar and busting cravings and midday energy slumps.
+The ketogenic diet is known for helping manage healthy blood sugar levels and busting cravings and midday energy slumps.

 Still, it’s nice to have the option of a few healthy snacks that fall into the low-carb, keto category for busy days when you have to skip lunch or after a tough workout.

 Meal prepping is one of the best ways to set yourself up for success — but we all know life gets busy.

 Here’s a comprehensive list of the best keto snacks you can purchase already made.

 Remember — these aren’t meals, and over-snacking can lead to stalls in weight loss.